Víctor Aristizábal

 Víctor Hugo Aristizábal Posada (born 9 December 1971) is a Colombian retired professional footballer who played as a striker.

-He scored 15 goals in 66 games for the Colombia national team between 1993 and 2003.
+At the 2001 Copa América in his home country, he won the country's first international title with the Colombian selection and was the tournament's top scorer with 6 goals.

 Club career

 Aristizábal was born in Medellín, Antioquia.
 He started his career in Atlético Nacional, and played there from 1990 to 1996 only interrupted by a short spell with Valencia CF in 1994.
 Winning the Colombian league twice with Nacional, he eventually moved to play in Brazil.
 He played for São Paulo and Santos before spending two seasons at Nacional and Deportivo Cali.
 In 2002, he once again moved to Brazil, and played for EC Vitória, Cruzeiro and Coritiba.
 Aristizábal is the all-time top foreign goalscorer in the Brazilian league.
 He is also the all-time Colombian goalscorer with 348 goals, of which about 200 goals were scored with Atlético Nacional, club which he is also the top goalscorer.
 He is the only player that has won six championship with Atlético Nacional.
 He announced his retirement from football in November 2007 after suffering an awkward knee injury.